rifset/mcu-movie-analysis/README.md

 The next step is splitting every sentence into a single word, this is called *tokenization*.
-Then I removed common meaningless word, called “stop-words,” to reduce the volume of the word tokens.
+Then I removed common meaningless word, called “stop-words”, to reduce the volume of the word tokens.

 ``` r
 dialogue_token <- dialogue_all %>%